FREQUENTLY ASKED QUESTIONS

 - Call the Florida Fish and Wildlife Conservation Commission (FWC) at 1-888-404-3922.

 Q. Who do I call for sea turtle information, materials or to schedule an educational program?

 A. We can provide educational programs and materials for schools, libraries, events, businesses, restaurants, vacation rentals, hotels, etc.

 - Contact FOSWST today to let us know how we can work with you to spread awareness and education about sea turtles in Walton County!

 Q. How can I volunteer to help sea turtles?
 What can I do?

 - To walk the beaches in the early mornings to find nests and turtles, you should contact one of the area’s Turtle Watch groups or find the one in your region: Emerald Coast Turtle Watch, Panama City Turtle Watch, South Walton Turtle Watch, etc. They will be able to direct you to the proper training dates and procedures.
-We do not provide that training and being a member of our organization does not make you a member of theirs.

 Q. I can’t volunteer but would like to support sea turtle conservation.

 A. There are many quick and easy ways to be a friend to sea turtles even if you cannot volunteer.
 Its as simple as #CleanDarkFlat!